jeffmacinnes/pyneal-docs/content/setup.md

 ## Setting up your network
 **Pyneal** communicates with other components in the pipeline, like **Pyneal Scanner** and any **End User**, via TCP/IP sockets.
-These are network communication portals very similar to how an internet browser communicates with websites hosted on remote servers.
+These are network communication portals very similar to how a webbrowser communicates with websites hosted on remote servers.

 For this type of commnunication, it's useful to think of one end as the *server*, listening for and responding to requests from remote *clients*.
 Clients connect to the server by specifying the server's IP address and a specific port number.